-Lori Freedman is an Associate Professor in the Department of Obstetrics, Gynecology & Reproductive Sciences at the University of California, San Francisco.
+Lori Freedman is a Professor in the Department of Obstetrics, Gynecology & Reproductive Sciences at the University of California, San Francisco.
 She conducts sociological and bioethical research with Advancing New Standards In Reproductive Health (ANSIRH), a program of the Bixby Center for Global Reproductive Health at UCSF.
-In addition to being a Greenwall Faculty Scholar, she is an Emerging Leader in Health and Medicine at the National Academy of Medicine and co-director of the Research Consortium on Religious Healthcare Institutions.
-Dr. Freedman investigates the ways in which reproductive health care is shaped by our social structure and medical culture.
-Her book, Willing and Unable: Doctors’ Constraints in Abortion Care, is a qualitative study of the challenges to integrating abortion into physician practice.
+Professor Freedman investigates the ways in which reproductive health care is shaped by our social structure and medical culture.
+Her book, Willing and Unable: Doctors’ Constraints in Abortion Care (2010), is a qualitative study of the challenges to integrating abortion into physician practice.
 Unexpected findings from those physician interviews led her to research and write about the intersection of religion and health care, especially in the case of Catholic hospitals, with an interest in how conscientious objection in medical practice operates at the institutional level.
-Through qualitative interviews with Catholic hospital physicians and patients as well as national surveys of American women, her research lends insight into how institutional policies for reproductive care can be hidden from view, malleable, and/or obstructive to patient autonomy and wellbeing.
+Through qualitative interviews with Catholic hospital physicians and patients as well as national surveys of American women, her newest book, Bishops and Bodies: Reproductive Care in American Catholic Hospitals (2023), lends insight into how institutional policies for reproductive care can be hidden from view, malleable, and/or obstructive to patient autonomy and wellbeing.

 For more information, visit: https://www.ansirh.org/staff-members/lori-freedman